-Mayor of Wellington, Celia Wade-Brown, welcomes a new migrant at an International Student Welcome organised by Grow Wellington and Wellington City Council.
+Mayor of Wellington, Celia Wade-Brown, welcomes an international student at a welcome event organised by Grow Wellington and Wellington City Council.

 Rochelle Harrison (owner) at work in the newly established Wellington Chocolate Factory.

 The region's primary sector has enjoyed high export prices.